Emmochka/ERLatin102/quiz2.md

 Verb synopses

-Check one verb of the first or second conjugation *other than8 amo or habeo, and one verb of the third or third-io conjugation other than capio or duco.
+Check one verb of the first or second conjugation *other than amo or habeo, and one verb of the third or third-io conjugation other than capio or duco.
 For each verb, complete the following synopsis, and translate indicative forms as complete sentences.

 > Loco, locare and proficio, proficere